JosephWeaver/freeCodeCamp/README.md

 ### Advanced Front-End Development Projects

 - 07 ❌ Build a JavaScript Calculator
 - 08 ❌ Build a Pomodoro Clock
-- 09 ❌ Build a Tic Tac Toe Game
+- 09 ❌ Build a Tic-Tac-Toe Game
 - 10 ❌ Build a Simon Game